hakuhami/gpt-rag/README.md

 ```

 ## Experimental results using sample data (200 samples) for each language

+> [!NOTE]
+> To verify whether the model works, I conducted a simple evaluation for each language using the sample data currently uploaded to Google Drive.
+> For the Chinese and Korean data, the input was "URL", and it was necessary to extract text from the PDFs at the given URLs, so the logic is slightly different from the data for the other three languages.
+> (For the Chinese data, text extraction failed for 4 out of 9 companies, so the experiment was conducted using 109 data points from 5 companies.)
+> The reference annotation examples included in the prompt were set to 10 for Chinese and 6 for the other languages.
+>
+> -Last update of the experiment : 2024/08/17-

 Model : "gpt-4o"
 F1 scores : 'promise_status', 'verification_timeline', 'evidence_status', 'evidence_quality'